 May 14th - 22nd, 2020

 Note: a non-refundable $500 deposit is required to reserve your spot on the tour

 Payment will be processed in two forms.
 The participant can opt to pay in full upon registration or pay a non-refundable deposit to reserve a spot on the tour and pay the balance in two installments.
 For the latter, the participant will be invoiced.
 The balance can be paid by check, bank transfer, Venmo or Chase QuickPay.

-For a full itinerary and detailed information about the tour, click here: Itinerary Tour 2019.
+For a full itinerary and detailed information about the tour, click here: Taste of Italy Tour 2020.

 For answers to more specific questions, please email Brianna.

 This exclusive tour is limited to 8 people.